Rhino Aviation Preflight

 - Use the top-row buttons to save, save as, open, delete, create a new flight, or generate the form.

-- Enter the aircraft, route, ETD, ETE, optional alternates, and optional runway overrides in the Flight card.
+- Enter the aircraft, route, ETD, ETE, optional alternates, optional runway overrides, and optional cruise altitude and cruise percent power in the Flight card.

 - Use Route Mode to switch between Single-Leg and Multi-Leg.
 Single-Leg to Multi-Leg preserves Departure, Destination, and Alternate while dropping Departure Alternate; Multi-Leg to Single-Leg keeps Departure, Destination, and Alternate in the Single-Leg view while preserving intermediate stops for a later switch back to Multi-Leg.